 Wicking and Breathability

-Socks with a thinner construction or loosely packed fibers typically breathe better than those that are thicker or have a higher-density construction.
-The most breathable contenders sport ultralight construction or feature panels and stitching that enhances ventilation.
+Socks with a thinner construction or loosely packed fibers typically breathe better than those that are thicker or have a higher-density construction -— the most breathable contenders sport ultralight construction or feature panels and stitching that enhances ventilation.
 The Darn Tough Light Hiker crushes this category, being a clear choice for a cushioned sock in hot weather.
 It integrates a thinner wool blend fabric that is good at wicking and instep ventilation and allows water vapor to escape effectively.
 Yet the sole still provides ample cushion to help your feet stay happy on the trail.
 This is our favorite if you want a warm or hot-weather sock.
-If you want the same superior breathability with a lighter cushion, check out the Darn Tough Hiker Quarter Cushion.
+If you want the same superior breathability with a lower cut and a tad more cushion, check out the Darn Tough Hiker Quarter Cushion.
 We recommend this quick-drying model for lower-impact activities in hot weather.
 A notable mention is the Farm to Feet Damascus Lightweight Crew, which scored highly in this category for superior wicking capability and a thinner instep panel that promotes breathability.

 The thinnest and most breathable sock we tested was the Injinji Liner Crew.
-This contender scored highest in this category due to the superior blend of synthetic fibers and an ultra-lightweight design.
+This contender scored highest in this category due to its superior blend of synthetic fibers and ultra-lightweight design.
 It's not the best option if you need more cushion underfoot, though, as this sock has zero padding.
-But if you need a liner to help wick away moisture and prevent blisters under a thicker sock, this is a clear choice.
+But this is a clear choice if you need a liner to help wick away moisture and prevent blisters under a thicker sock.

-The Wigwam Hiking Outdoor Pro is a great option for a medium-weight sock with fantastic breathability.
+The Wigwam Hiking Outdoor Pro is a great synthetic option for a medium-weight sock with fantastic breathability.
 The fit is looser, so it doesn't wick as well as the light hiking socks, but the looser knit and larger coils along the interior of the sock grab moisture to move it effectively away from the foot.
 Unfortunately, as we observed on a winter camping trip, this sock loses its wicking power in colder weather.
-Luckily, you can fit a liner underneath the sock to help increase its ability to wick, but our scores reflect its performance when liner-free.
+Luckily, you can fit a liner underneath the sock to help increase its ability to wick, but our scores reflect its liner-free performance.
+Another very breathable synthetic is the Darn Tough Coolmax Hiker Micro Crew.
+Many of our testers absolutely loved wearing this sock.

 The Danish Endurance Unisex is another with a surprisingly breathable Merino wool-synthetic construction.
 It features a unique ventilation design on the instep and cuff that helps the foot breathe.
 The Darn Tough Light Hiker and Farm to Feet Damascus Lightweight both offer a similar level of breathability that is superior.
 All utilize ventilation patterns along the upper portion of the foot and throughout the length of the calf, while the Darn Tough Light Hiker is shorter in design.
 Less coverage makes it a more breathable sock suitable for warmer conditions.